snigo/range/README.md

 #### `Range.from()`

 Static method on Range to generate range from array or any other iterable type.
-Returns new Range instance.
+Returns a new Range instance.

 | **Parameter** | **Type** | **Default value** | **Notes**                                      |
 |---------------|----------|-------------------|------------------------------------------------|